bprinsta/set-game/README.md

 # Set Game

-This app allows you to play the card game "Set", on your iOS Device.
-(Describe set game here) The project was initially developed for Stanford's CS193p course (Developing iOS Apps with Swift).
-I've since added a hint button, confetti animations, and an info/rules button to increase the game's playability.
+This app allows you to play the card game <a href="https://en.wikipedia.org/wiki/Set_(card_game)">Set</a>, on your iOS Device.
+The project was initially developed for Stanford's CS193p course (Developing iOS Apps with Swift).
+I've since added a hint button, confetti animations, and a game rules button to increase the game's playability.

 # Game Screenshots
 <img src="https://user-images.githubusercontent.com/28976325/71538580-8dda0780-28fb-11ea-8d13-f3c7993991dd.jpeg"